DarijaJovanovic/London_Smart_Meters_MSc_Capstone_Project/README.md

 #### 4.1.2 Model Evaluation	####
 ### 4.2 Objective 2-Customer Profiling	###
 #### 4.2.1 Lavish Lifestyles-Acorn A	####
 The majority of individuals in this customer group are part of the elderly population and are aged between 50-75+.
 They are the highest income earners of all the customer profile groups and earn annual salaries of £60k-£100k+.
 Most of these individuals reside in detached houses with a household size of 2-5+ people.
-Their occupations range from housewives, professionals, self-employed, directors/managers or retired individuals.
+Their occupations range from housewives, professionals, self-employed, directors/managers or retired indi viduals.
 They prefer to be contacted by email or mail.
 During winter, their peak electricity demand time from Monday-Friday is 5pm-10pm and their critical demand time is 6pm-9pm.
 On Saturdays and Sundays in the winter period, their peak electricity demand is from 9am-10pm, and their critical demand time is 6pm-9pm.
 #### 4.2.2 City Sophisticates-Acorn D ####
 Individuals in this customer group are aged between 25-34.
 They are also the top income earners and they earn an annual income of £60k-£100k+.
 Most of these individuals reside in flats or maisonettes with a household size of 3-4 people.
 Their occupation is typically professional or director/managerial.
 They prefer to be contacted by mail.
 Their peak demand time in winter from Monday to Friday is 5pm-11pm and their critical demand time is 7pm-9pm.
 Their peak demand time on Saturdays and Sundays during the winter period is in blocks between 5pm-12am or 9am-12am.
 Critical demand time in winter on Saturdays and Sundays is 7pm-9pm.
 #### 4.2.3 Successful Suburbs-Acorn G ####